Daytime and Nighttime Communication¶

-Daytime staff and observers scheduled for a night shift need to ensure that the telescope, instrument(s), and observatory tools are functioning as expected before the beginning of any night to minimize time loss due to unexpected faults.
+Daytime staff and daytime OSs need to ensure that the telescope, instrument(s), and observatory tools are functioning as expected before the beginning of any night to minimize time loss due to unexpected faults.

 These sections describe afternoon checkout and fault reporting:

-Details of work done during the day, such as software changes or mechanical work like as filter changes, mirror cleaning, and maintenance are published to the Night Logs before the start of the night.
+Details of work done during the day, such as software changes or mechanical work like as filter changes, mirror cleaning, and maintenance are published to OLE before the start of the night.
 Daytime staff publish the details before the end of day at the summit - 16:30 summit time.

 More information about creating and writing night logs is found on the Nighttime Logging page.